Motivation

 [From Testing and Continuous Integration with Python, created by K. Huff]

-Simulations and analysis using software should be held to the same standards as experimental measurement devices!
+With testing, simulations and analysis using software can be held to the same standards as experimental measurement devices!

 Testing in a nutshell

-In software tests, expected results are compared with observed results in order to establish accuracy:
+In software tests, expected results are compared with observed results in order to establish accuracy.
+Why are we not comparing directly all digits with the expected result?:

 def fahrenheit_to_celsius(temp_f):